 We’re thrilled to have this superb, early, high-performing sweet pepper available again!
-‘Gypsy Queens’ comes to us from the work of Andrew Still & Sarah Kleager of Adaptive Seeds, the result of their effort at dehybridizing the classic standard hybrid “Gypsy”.
+‘Gypsy Queens’ comes to us from Adaptive Seeds and is their effort at de-hybridizing the very popular F1 hybrid Gypsy pepper.
 It produces a profusion of elongated, tapered, bell-shaped fruits, which have excellent flavor & productivity.
-They start out pale yellow and mature to a warm sunny orange leaning towards red, Sweet, medium-thick flesh is great for eating fresh, and reliable plants tolerate heat, drought, as well as cool summers.
+They start out pale lime-yellow and mature to a warm sunny red.
+Sweet, medium-thick flesh is great for eating fresh, and reliable plants tolerate heat, drought, as well as cool nights and cool, short summers.

 The world’s first truly heatless Habanero!
 Bred by organic breeder Michael Mazourek, Habanada is the product of natural breeding techniques.
 These exceptional snacking peppers have all of the fruity, tropical and floral notes of the habanero without any spice (even the seeds are sweet and add to the flavor).
 Imagine the culinary possibilities (Habanada sorbet, anyone?)!
 The 2″-3″ long peppers are more tapered at the ends, and not blocky like the habanero, and are borne on attractive 24″ h x 18″ w tree-like plants that do well in large containers.